skellis46/slipbox/two women dancing.md

 [[device paradigm and focal things]] -- but their behaviour definitely operating as a device paradigm the technology faded into the background.
 The focal thing hid the device paradigm [[device paradigm and focal things#^fb451d]]

 - or something about spirit (their spirit), that in those few minutes, overwhelmed the tech.
 Something became possible.
 Something was illuminated through technological affordances. the smartphone became a hearth: enframed, and [[borgmann, effort and focal things]]. (really?)
+Terrible terrible paradox of our time.
+Much like Blanco-Borelli discusses. magic trick.

 Harari: deindividuation of the individual (from Talking Politics on Arendt?) into a collective